jimbet/vmware_uefi/README.md

 # vmware_uefi
-Custom VMware UEFI ROMS for VMware Workstation 17.6.3 on Linux Host (tested on Fedora 42) / It can also be used in Windows VMware Workstation Pro 17.6.3 (tested on Windows 11 Pro)
+Custom VMware UEFI ROMS for VMware Workstation 17.6.3 on Linux Host (tested on Fedora 42) / It can also be used in Windows Host VMware Workstation Pro 17.6.3 (tested on Windows 11 Pro)

-For those who are looking for a custom ***System Manufacturer, System Model, and BIOS information*** for the guest OS, such as Windows 11, Server 2019, and more.
+For those who are looking for a custom ***System Manufacturer, System Model, BIOS information and Motherboard Model*** for the guest OS, such as Windows 11, Server 2019, and more.
 These custom UEFI ROMS will hide the virtual VMware info from the guest OSes and make it look like the OS runs on physical hardware.

-Newer hardware would no longer accept ***SMBIOS.reflectHost = "TRUE"*** to mimic the host ***System Manufacturer, System Model, and BIOS information***.
+Newer hardware would no longer accept ***SMBIOS.reflectHost = "TRUE"*** to mimic the host ***System Manufacturer, System Model, BIOS information and Motherboard Model***.
 Most error messages on a Linux host are ***"vcpu-0 Host: can't find host SMBIOS entry point"***.
 This indicates that VMware could not find the SMBIOS entry point to inject its content into the host SMBIOS table while starting the VMware guest OS.
-VMware VMX file injection can only work on SMBIOS version 2.7 and below.
+VMware VMX file injection can only work on SMBIOS version 2.8 and below.
 That's why old version hardware can use this method, but on modern hardware (Laptop/Desktop), they use a higher version of SMBIOS (mostly version 3.6), thus the ***SMBIOS.reflectHost = "TRUE"*** injection into the ***XXXX.vmx*** file is impossible.
 The only solution is to modify the UEFI ROM/firmware and inject the custom text into a specific location.

-Without changing the ***System Manufacturer, System Model, and BIOS information***, it will be hard for somebody who needs to hide their virtual environment from the guest OSes or some darn application.
+Without changing the ***System Manufacturer, System Model, BIOS information and Motherboard Model***, it will be hard for somebody who needs to hide their virtual environment from the guest OSes or some darn application.
 This could also be hard for those who work as malware analysts because the malware will do a self-destruct when it detects the machine is running under a virtual environment, making malware analysis impossible.

 So, my custom ROMs will cater: